 From ground to first floor, the buildings are clad in granite supported by the ground floor slabs.
 The main sloping elevations are clad in a mixture of glazing and coloured metal rainscreen on secondary steel diagrid frames that span the raking columns.
 For the other facades, corrugate metal sheet cladding is fixed to the blockwork infill walls.
 Large diamond-shaped openings in the end and rear walls are another of the buildings’ distinctive design features.

 The District’s 16 buildings are designed by eight architects, employing varied concepts and materials.
-We have rationalised the structural solutions, making the project economical to construct, but been careful to maintain the spirit and energetic design contrasts that should help it succeed as a creative place.
+We have rationalised the structural solutions, making the project economical to construct, but maintained the spirit and energetic design contrasts that should help it succeed as a creative place.

-For A2 and B2, we are working with associate practices Skelly & Couch on the building services engineering, and Scotch Partners on sustainability.
+For A2 and B2, we worked with associate practices Skelly & Couch on the building services engineering, and Scotch Partners on sustainability.
+Our engineering services included CMT and asset protection.

 Greenwich Peninsula, London, UK